Lindenwood Nature Preserve

 Lindenwood Nature Preserve encompasses 110 wooded acres with an open-air pavilion and 4 hiking trails: Trillium Trail (.5 miles), Oak Paradise Trail (.75 acres), Trail of Reflection (1 mile) and Maple Spur Trail (.25 miles).
 Hiking, wildlife viewing, photography, picnicking and just relaxing in nature are a few of the activities you'll enjoy at the preserve.
 Admission is free.
 The park has portable restrooms on site, but no running water, so please plan accordingly.
 Follow us on Facebook for nature news, updates and annoucements!
 Pets and bikes are not allowed in the preserve.

-Look for Maria or Maggie the next time you head to Lindenwood and ask them your nature related questions.
+Look for Maggie the next time you head to Lindenwood and ask her your nature related questions.

 About Lindenwood Nature Preserve